 Job Boards: I use the ProBlogger Job board & the Inbound job board, the Inbound one tends to be more of a full-time board but does feature a few jobs for Marketing content writers/link builders occasionally!
 There are a lot of additional locations that may be better suited for whatever it is you’re looking.
 Here’s a great list of job boards.

 As an agency, you should always start (in my opinion) with friendly clients, by this I mean friends of friends or just friends, use their sites as case studies and get them to refer you to future clients when they see you do a good job.
 Once you start building clientele, you can invest some more in paid advertising such as Adwords, Craigslist/Gumtree paid listings, etc..

 If you’re a brand new agency, then this is the prime time to work on your material, build up your site’s on page content, and start guest blogging as much as possible.

-For aged agencies, I’ve always suggested proof-in-the-pudding-style SEO: Advance your current clients to the best possible rankings and build some great case studies.
+I’ve always suggested that veteran agencies implement a proof-in-the-pudding-style SEO: Advance your current clients to the best possible rankings and build some great case studies.
 This way, you’re more than likely to get a fantastic return!

-Client management is more than likely the trickiest bit, getting clients to pay on time, sending out reports, keeping track of different clients’ link building campaigns, etc.; it’s hard work.
+Client management is more than likely the trickiest part of the equation, getting clients to pay on time, sending out reports, keeping track of different clients’ link building campaigns, etc. It’s important to give some thought to how to manage the contract life cycle of each client.
 Managing each SEO project within your agency can be tricky unless you can assign an SEO and an account manager to individual clients.

 Handling Client Payments

-I highly suggest ZohoBooks for this, it makes everything super simple and lets you see a quick overview of all your clients, customers, employees and outgoings/ingoings, as well as pretty much removes the need for a fulltime accountant.
+I highly suggest ZohoBooks for this, it makes everything super simple and lets you see a quick overview of all your clients, customers, employees, and outgoings/ingoings, as well as pretty much removes the need for a fulltime bookkeeping service.